Snowflake-Labs/sfquickstarts/site/sfguides/src/data_apps_summit_lab/data_apps_summit_lab.md

 From here you will see a full-fledge browser based development environment for developing your Streamlit web app!

-Copy and paste the code below to run our web app for this lab:
+Copy and paste the code from the file `streamlit_in_snowflake.py` to run our web app for this lab:

 <button><a href="https://github.com/Snowflake-Labs/sfquickstarts/tree/5c521382b44d3f584414497037c8b5d58d4432ed/site/sfguides/src/data_apps_summit_lab/assets/project_files" download>Lab Files</a></button>